nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:
+* Teaching Assistant for a Computer Science module in NUS
 * tech savvy
 * prefer desktop apps over other types
 * can type fast